ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

   `dependent-vtags` field in its `meta` field MUST include version tags of all dependent resources appearing in the `uses` field.
-* If the requested entities only include entities in resource-specific entity domains, the `dependent-vtags` field in its `meta` field MUST include version tags of resources which requested resource-specific entity domains and requested resource-specific properties are dependent on.
+* If the requested entities only include entities in resource-specific entity domains, the `dependent-vtags` field in its `meta` field MUST include the version tags of the resources on which the requested resource-specific entity domains and the requested resource-specific properties are dependent on.
 * The response only includes the entities and properties requested by the client.
-If an entity in the request is identified by a hierarchical identifier (e.g., a `ipv4` or `ipv6` prefix), the response MUST cover properties for all identifiers in this hierarchical identifier.
+If an entity in the request is identified by a hierarchical identifier (e.g., a "ipv4" or "ipv6" prefix), the response MUST cover properties for all identifiers in this hierarchical identifier.

 The filtered property map response MUST include all the inherited property